-Montgomery County Code Chapter 52, Taxation Section 52-16B
+Montgomery County Code Chapter 52, Taxation Sections 52-41, 52-49, 52-54, 52-55 and 52-58

 Boldface Heading or defined term.

-Underlining Added to existing law by original bill.[Single boldface brackets]

-Deleted from existing law by original bill.

-Double underlining Added by amendment.

-[[Double boldface brackets]] Deleted from existing law or the bill by amendment.
+Underlining Added to existing law by original bill.
+[Single boldface brackets] Deleted from existing law by original bill.
+Double underlining Added by amendment. [[Double boldface brackets]] Deleted from existing law or the bill by amendment. [[Double boldface brackets]] Deleted from existing law or the bill by amendment.
 Existing law unaffected by bill.

+The County Council for Montgomery County, Maryland approves the following Act:

 1 Sec.
-1. Sections 52-41, 52-54, 52-55 and 52-58 are amended as follows: 2 Sec.
+1. Sec tions 52-41, 52-49, 52-54, 52-55 and 52-58 are amended as 2 follows: 3 Sec.
 52-41.
-Imposition and applicability of development impact taxes.
-3 4 (c) The following impact tax districts are established: 5 (1) White Flint: The part of the White Flint Metro Station Policy 6 Area included in the White Flint Special Taxing District in 7 Section 68C-2; 8 (2) Red Policy Areas: Bethesda CBD, Friendship Heights, 9 Grosvenor, Glenmont, Rockville Town Center, Shady Grove 10 Metro Station, Silver Spring CBD, Twinbrook, and Wheaton 11 CBD Metro Station Policy Areas; 12 (3) Dark Red Policy Areas: Chevy Chase Lake, Long Branch, and 13 Takoma/Langley; 14 ([3]4) Orange Policy Areas: Bethesda/Chevy Chase, Burtonsville 15 Crossroads, [Chevy Chase Lake,] Clarksburg Town Center, 16 Derwood, Gaithersburg City, Germantown Town Center, 17 Kensington/Wheaton, [Long Branch,] North Bethesda, R&D 18 Village, Rockville City, Silver Spring/Takoma Park, 19 [Takoma/Langley,] White Flint, except the portion that is 20 included in the White Flint Special Taxing District in Section 21 68C-2, and White Oak Policy Areas; 22 ([4]5) Yellow Policy Areas: Aspen Hill, Clarksburg, Cloverly, 23 Fairland/Colesville, Germantown East, Germantown West, 24 Montgomery Village/Airpark, North Potomac, Olney, and 25 Potomac Policy Areas; and
+Impos sition and applicability of development impact taxes.
+4 5 (c) The f ollowing impact tax districts are established: 6 (1) White Flint: The part of the White Flint Metro Station Policy 7 Area included in the White Flint Special Taxing District in 8 Section 68C-2; 9 (2) Red Policy Areas: Bethesda CBD, Chevy Chase Lake, Dale 10 Drive/Manchester Place, Forest Glen, Friendship Heights, 11 Grosvenor, Glenmont, Long Branch, Lyttonsville/Woodside, 12 Rockville Town Center, Shady Grove Metro Station, Silver 13 Spring CBD, Takoma/Langley, Twinbrook, and Wheaton CBD; 14 (3) Orange Policy Areas: Bethesda/Chevy Chase, Burtonsville 15 Crossroads, [Chevy Chase Lake,] Clarksburg Town Center, 16 Derwood, Gaithersburg City, Germantown Town Center, 17 Kensington/Wheaton, [Long Branch,] North Bethesda, R&D 18 Village, Rockville City, Silver Spring/Takoma Park, 19 [Takoma/Langley,] White Flint, except the portion that is 20 included in the White Flint Special Taxing District in Section 21 68C-2, and White Oak Policy Areas; 22 (4) Yellow Policy Areas: Aspen Hill, Clarksburg, Cloverly, 23 Fairland/Colesville, Germantown East, Germantown West, 24 Montgomery Village/Airpark, North Potomac, Olney, and 25 Potomac Policy Areas; and 26 (5) Green Policy Areas: Damascus, Rural East, and Rural West 27 Policy Areas.

-26 ([5] 6 Green Policy Areas: Damascus, Rural East, and Rural West 27 Policy Areas.
-28 29 (g) A dev velopment impact tax must not be imposed on: 30 (1) any Moderately Priced Dwelling Unit built under Chapter 25A 31 or any similar program enacted by either Gaithersburg or 32 Rockville[,]; 33 (2) any other dwelling unit built under a government regulation or 34 binding agreement that limits for at least 15 years the price or 35 rent charged for the unit in order to make the unit affordable to 36 households earning less than 60% of the area median income, 37 adjusted for family size; 38 (3) any Personal Living Quarters unit built under [Sec.
-59-A-6.15] 39 Section 59-3.3.2.D, which meets the price or rent eligibility 40 standards for a moderately priced dwelling unit under Chapter 41 25A; 42 (4) any dwelling unit in an Opportunity Housing Project built under 43 Sections 56-28 through 56-32, which meets the price or rent 44 eligibility standards for a moderately priced dwelling unit under 45 Chapter 25A; 46 (5) any non-exempt dwelling unit in a development [in which] that 47 includes at least two times the minimum number of Moderately 48 Priced Dwelling Units required under Section 25A-5(d) [25% of 49 the dwelling units are exempt under paragraph (1), (2), (3), or 50 (4), or any combination of them]; 51 (6) any development located in an enterprise zone designated by the 52 State [or in an area previously designated as an enterprise zone];
+28 29 (g) A dev velopment impact tax must not be imposed on: 30 (1) any Moderately Priced Dwelling Unit built under Chapter 25A 31 or any similar program enacted by either Gaithersburg or 32 Rockville[,]: 33 (2) any other dwelling unit built under a government regulation or 34 binding agreement that limits for at least 15 years the price or 35 rent charged for the unit in order to make the unit affordable to 36 households earning less than 60% of the area median income, 37 adjusted for family size; 38 (3) any Personal Living Quarters unit built under [Sec.
+59-A-6.15] 39 Section 59-3.3.2.D, which meets the price or rent eligibility 40 standards for a moderately priced dwelling unit under Chapter 41 25A; 42 (4) any dwelling unit in an Opportunity Housing Project built under 43 Sections 56-28 through 56-32, which meets the price or rent 44 eligibility standards for a moderately priced dwelling unit under 45 Chapter 25A; 46 [(5) any non-exempt dwelling unit in a development in which at least 47 25% of the dwelling units are exempt under paragraph (1), (2), 48 (3), or (4), or any combination of them;] 49 ([6] 5)) any development located in an enterprise zone designated by the 50 State [or in an area previously designated as an enterprise zone]; 51 (6) any development located in a Qualified Opportunity Zone 52 certified by the United States Treasury Department: 53 (7) a house built by high school students under a program operated 54 by the Montgomery County Board of Education; [and] or